DarkAngel2096/lyricAdder/README.md

-# lyricAdder
+# Lyric Adder
-Simple tool to add lyrics to lyric events in .chart file
+Simple tool to add lyrics to lyric events in .chart files